-4.Within twelve months of the completion of the study conducted pursuant to subdivision two of this section, and at twelve month intervals thereafter, the authority shall submit to the governor and the legislature comprehensive reports detailing the authority's progress to date in abating subway noise.
+4. The authority shall submit to the governor and the legislature annual reports detailing the authority's progress to date in abating subway noise.
 The report shall include, but not be limited to an itemized summary of all monies spent, bids requested and received, contracts let, and actual work done on noise abatement programs during the previous period.
 Any and all subway noise measurements made during the previous period shall be included, with, whenever possible, analyses of such measurements.

-Such report shall also include a detailed analysis of all noise abatement activities planned for the next twelve months.
-Following the first twelve month interval these reports shall also include comprehensive statements of progress made on all planned noise abatement activities included in the previous annual report.
+Such annual report shall also include a detailed analysis of all future noise abatement activities planned for the upcoming twelve months.
+These reports shall also include comprehensive statements of progress made on all planned noise abatement activities included in the previous annual report.